 This post was going to be about the key factors people need to consider/manage to achieve financial independence (FI).
 But we’re going to have to save that for another time.

-The reason we’re going to have to wait is because I’m not sure what the definition of FI is.
+The reason we’re going to have to wait is because I’m not sure what the definition of financial independence is.

 As I started to write the initial post, I looked up the definition on Google and found there actually is no single definition.
 There are multiple definitions with slight but meaningful differences.

-So on this post we’ll work on the meaning of “financial independence”.
+So on this post we’ll work on answering “what is financial independence?”
 Surely with all the smart people that read this blog we can figure it out, right?

 The Many Definitions of Financial Independence